Asteski/OneDrive-Better-Light-Mode/README.md

 ## How to

 - Clone repository locally
-- Run EasyLauncher.bat from to install new icons
+- Run _EasyLauncher.bat_ to install new icons
-- Run EasyLauncher.bat -u from to restore default icons
+- Run _EasyLauncher.bat_ -u to restore default icons

 ## Important notes